 What assistive technology is for

-Assistive technology can help you to do things you can’t do and can help you live more independently.
+Assistive technology can help you do things you can’t do and help you live more independently.
 For example, screen reading software can help people with low vision to operate a computer more effectively.

 Assistive technology also helps you do things more safely.
 For example, a shower chair might help reduce your risk of falling in the shower.
 It can also reduce your need for other supports over time.